|

 Indeed, electronegativity

-is so important that in this author's judgement it should be considered
+is so important that in this author's judgment it should be considered

 to be a basic atomic property rather than a simple atomic property, here.